Mooresville Moors: North Carolina League (1945–1952)

+On May 9, 1947, Mooresville's Ross Morrow hit 4 home runs in a game.
+Playing against the Concord Weavers, Morrow hit 4 home runs in Mooresville's 18–17 victory in the game.
+For the 1947 season, Morrow hit batted .377 with 21 home runs and 117 RBIs, adding 43 doubles.

-Mooresville placed 5th in the 1948 North Carolina State League season standings and did not qualify for the playoffs.
-The Moors finished with a record of 57–52, placing 5th in the eight–team league under player/manager Norm Small, who led the North Carolina League with 33 home runs and 130 RBI.
-Mooresville finished 9.5 games behind the 1st place High Point-Thomasville Hi-Toms in the final regular season standings.
+Mooresville placed fifth in the 1948 North Carolina State League season standings and did not qualify for the playoffs.
+The Moors ended the regular season with a record of 57–52, placing fifth in the eight–team league under player/manager Norm Small, who continued his league leading hitting.
+Mooresville finished 9.5 games behind the first place High Point-Thomasville Hi-Toms in the final regular season standings.
 Season attendance at Mooresville Park was 33,569.
+Norm Small again the North Carolina League with both 33 home runs and 130 RBI.

-The 1949 Mooresville Moors ended the 1949 season with a record of 72–52, placing 2nd in the North Carolina State League regular season.
-Jim Mills was the 1949 manager as the Moors finished 18.0 games behind the 1st place High Point-Thomasville Hi-Toms.
-In the Playoffs, the Lexington Indians swept Mooresville in four games.
-Lester Bringle of Mooresville led the North Carolina State League with 21 wins.
+The 1949 Mooresville Moors ended the 1949 season with a record of 72–52, placing second in the North Carolina State League regular season.
+Jim Mills was the 1949 manager as the Moors finished 18.0 games behind the first place High Point-Thomasville Hi-Toms.
+In the playoffs, the Lexington Indians swept Mooresville in four games.
 Attendance at Mooresville Park for the season was 37,414.
+Pitcher Lester Bringle of Mooresville led the North Carolina State League with 21 wins.

-Mooresville placed 2nd in the 1950 North Carolina State League regular season standings for the second consecutive season.
-The Moors ended the 1950 season with a record of 64–47 under returning manager Jim Mills, finishing 3.5 games behind the 1st place Salisbury Pirates.
+Mooresville placed second in the 1950 North Carolina State League regular season standings for the second consecutive season.
+The Moors ended the 1950 season with a record of 64–47 under returning manager Jim Mills, finishing 3.5 games behind the first place Salisbury Pirates.
 In the Playoffs, the High Point-Thomasville Hi-Toms defeated Mooresville Moors 4 games to 2.
 Season attendance for home games at Mooresville Park was 32,798.

-The Mooresville Moors finished with a record 55–71 in 1951 and did not qualify for the Playoffs.
-Mooresville placed 7th in the North Carolina State League regular season standings under managers Tuck McWilliams and Jim Mills.
-Mooresville finished 35.0 games behind the 1st place High Point-Thomasville Hi-Toms in the regular season standings.
+The Mooresville Moors finished with a record 55–71 in 1951 and did not qualify for the North Carolina State League playoffs.
+Mooresville placed seventh in the North Carolina State League regular season standings, playing the season under managers Tuck McWilliams and Jim Mills.
+Mooresville finished 35.0 games behind the first place High Point-Thomasville Hi-Toms in the regular season standings.
 Season home attendance was 18,666, an average of 296 per game.